Schur multipliers in Schatten-von Neumann classes: H ormander-Mikhlin-Schur multipliers

 On the other hand, we recall the following inequalities:

-Inequality \eqref{Eq-L2Bdness} is straightforward from the Hilbert-valued Plancherel theorem.
-The second inequality \eqref{Eq-LinftyL2Col} follows from the first one, since the $M_c$-twisted Fourier multiplier is a right module map and theorefore from where our claim follows.
-Using \eqref{Eq-LinftyL2Col} we get Since $f_1 = f \chi_{5Q}$ we immediately deduce
+Inequality \eqref{Eq-L2Bdness} is straightforward from the Hilbert-valued Plancherel theorem and \eqref{Eq-LinftyL2Col} follows from it, since $M_c$-twisted multipliers are right module maps and thus from where our claim follows.
+By \eqref{Eq-LinftyL2Col} Since $f_1 = f \chi_{5Q}$ we immediately deduce